 As illustrated in Figure 14, HRI's discount has tended to trade within a range during the last five years; its three and five-year averages are 18.1% and 18.2% respectively.
 The discount was on a widening trend during the first part of the year but, as illustrated in Figure 14, has been narrowing again more recently, so that HRI is now trading at a discount modestly wider than its three and five-year averages.
 The discount initially widened during the market sell-off in January and February, which was in common with the broader investment trust sector.
 The sector then saw some reversion of this trend, although discounts subsequently saw some widening again in the run-up to the EU referendum, HRI being no exception.
-However, as was discussed in QuotedData's initiation note of August 2016, HRI's move would seem to have been wider than most and, as illustrated in Figure 14, it appears that there has been a step increase in the range in which HRI's discount has been trading.
+However, as we discussed in our initiation note of August 2016, HRI's move would seem to have been wider than most and, as illustrated in Figure 14, it appears that there has been a step increase in the range in which HRI's discount has been trading.

-In QuotedData's last note some commentary was provided regarding some of the potential causes including whether HRI's focus on small-cap earlier stage companies made investors relatively more nervous about its prospects (in advance of both the UK referendum and the US election) and whether its UK bias was a drag as investors grew nervous ahead of the referendum.
+In our last note we discussed some of the potential causes including whether HRI's focus on small-cap earlier stage companies made investors relatively more nervous about its prospects (in advance of both the UK referendum and the US election) and whether its UK bias was a drag as investors grew nervous ahead of the referendum.

-It would appear that the results of both have not offered markets the certainty that they may have hoped for, which may be a factor in HRI trading at wider discounts but, given the UK's recent post-Brexit recovery and the US markets recovery, post Trump's election, it would appear that much of this is now factored into prices.
-If this is the case, it would seem reasonable that greater clarity on the outlook for HRI's underlying companies is achieved that HRI could also see a reversion in its discount.
+The results of both have not offered markets the certainty that they may have hoped for, which may be a factor in HRI trading at wider discounts but, given the UK's recent post-Brexit recovery and the US markets recovery, post Trump's election, it seems that much of this is now factored into prices and it also seems reasonable that greater clarity on the outlook for HRI's underlying companies is achieved that HRI could also see a reversion in its discount.

 HRI has a significant allocation to the UK (some 56.4%, see Figure 2 on page 6).
-A significant proportion of these companies' costs are denominated in sterling, which has depreciated in the wake of the vote to leave the EU, but Katie says that their customer base is global and many of these companies are now more competitive.
-Katie expects this to come through in future results.
-If HRI experiences an improvement in performance as a result, this could increase demand for HRI's shares and could in turn lead to a narrowing of the discount.
+A significant proportion of these companies' costs are denominated in sterling, which has depreciated in the wake of the vote to leave the EU, but their customer base is global and many of these companies are now more competitive.
+Katie expects this to come through in future results and it seems reasonable to us that, if there is an improvement in performance as a result, this should increase demand for HRI's shares and should narrow the discount.
 During the last 12 months, HRI has repurchased 2,994,818 shares, which is equivalent to 3.9% of its issued share capital.